jdeppe-pivotal/s3proxy/README.md

     	time before objects are re-validated (in seconds) (default 600)
 ```

+Make sure that the appropriate AWS credentials are set in `~/.aws/credentials`.

 ### Building

 3rd party dependencies are vendored using [govendor](http://github.com/kardianos/govendor).
 Install with: